Inspired from Android A/B system updates mechanism.

 Principle

-The core idea of this A/B solutions is there are 2 subvolumes for root partition,
+The core idea of this A/B solutions is there are two subvolumes for root partition,

 @a and @b, they are mutually to be the snapshot of each other.

-And we maintain 2 bootloader entries for them respectively.
+And we maintain two bootloader entries for them respectively.

 The tricky part is you need to alter the fstab to make

-these 2 subvolumes point to the right ones after generating the new snapshot
+these two subvolumes point to the right ones after generating the new snapshot

 everytime.